Yomguithereal/baobab/README.md

 It can be paired with **React** easily through [mixins](#react-mixins) to provide a centralized model holding your application's state.

+For a concise introduction about the library and how it can be used by a React/Flux application, you can head toward @christianalfoni's [article](http://christianalfoni.github.io/javascript/2015/02/06/plant-a-baobab-tree-in-your-flux-application.html) article on the subject.

 ## Summary

 * [Example](#example)